 School of Arts and Humanities

-Trevor is Head of Journalism and Director of CREATEC Research Centre in the School of Arts and Humanities at Edith Cowan University in Perth, Western Australia.
+Trevor is Professor of Journalism and Associate Dean for Design, Media and Communications in the School of Arts and Humanities at Edith Cowan University in Perth, Western Australia.
 He has received several university and national teaching and research awards.
-In July 2015, he was awarded an Australian Learning and Teaching Fellowship to design and develop journalism capstone units for tertiary journalism programs throughout Australia.
-He is the first journalism educator in Australia to become a National Teaching Fellow.
-For more information, please visit the his website at: http://www.trevorcullen.id.au
+In July 2015, he was awarded an Australian Learning and Teaching Fellowship to design and develop journalism capstone units for tertiary journalism programs throughout Australia – https://journalismcapstoneunits.org He is the first journalism educator in Australia to become a National Teaching Fellow, and also, to receive an Australian Award for University Teaching (AAUT).
+For more information about his research and publications, please click on – http://www.trevorcullen.id.au